 Students not yet enrolled at U of T:

 New students applying for graduate work at the University of Toronto will submit a full application to a home department or unit.
-Application to the collaborative program will comprise of:
+Application to the collaborative specialization will comprise of:

 - a covering letter to the Director of the Bonham Centre

-- a copy of either the statement of interest submitted to the home program or a distinct statement of interest prepared specifically for the collaborative program
+- a copy of either the statement of interest submitted to the home program or a distinct statement of interest prepared specifically for the collaborative specialization

 - a transcript from the applicant’s most recent institution (does not have to be a sealed copy)